microsoftgraph/msgraph-sdk-powershell/src/Users/Users/examples/v1.0-beta/Get-MgUser.md

 577a8b8a-ab84-4f90-a6cc-a62cd56010be Allan Deyoung AllanD@M365x814237.OnMicrosoft.com AllanD@M365x814237.OnMicrosoft.com Member
 ```

-This example returns the top 1 users with the display name starting with 'a'. $userCount will contain the result-set count.
-This example requires the ConsistencyLevel parameter set to `eventual` because the Count parameter is in the command.
-For more information on the use of *ConsistencyLevel* and *Count*, see [Advanced query capabilities on Azure AD directory objects](/graph/aad-advanced-queries).
+This example returns the top 1 users with the display name starting with 'a'.
+The $userCount variable contains the count of the objects in the result.
+Advanced query requires the ConsistencyLevel parameter set to `eventual` and the Count parameter in the command.
+For more information about *ConsistencyLevel* and *Count*, see [Advanced query capabilities on Azure AD directory objects](/graph/aad-advanced-queries).

 ### Example 5: Use -Search to get all the users whose display name contains 'Conf' including a count of the returned users